-Like other lenders, Comerica Bank and other of Comerica's subsidiaries use credit bureau data in their underwriting activities.
-Use of such data is regulated under the Fair Credit Reporting Act ("FCRA"), and the FCRA also regulates reporting information to credit bureaus, prescreening individuals for credit offers, sharing of information between affiliates, and using affiliate data for marketing purposes.
+Like other lenders, the Bank and other of Comerica's subsidiaries use credit bureau data in their underwriting activities.
+Use of such data is regulated under the FCRA and the FCRA also regulates reporting information to credit bureaus, prescreening individuals for credit offers, sharing of information between affiliates, and using affiliate data for marketing purposes.
 Similar state laws may impose additional requirements on Comerica and its subsidiaries.